“Scissors and Paste”: Joyce’s Weak Ties with the Press-Cutting Bureau

 “…a certain type of mechanically alert shopgirl”:

 At the heart of the clipping agency were women who worked as “readers.”
 Like their more famous contemporary, the “typewriter-girl,” the readers at the clipping bureau were almost exclusively women, and subject to the same structures of exploitation that their roles often entailed.
 In one of the more memorable descriptions of a clipping agency, Betty Smith’s A Tree Grows in Brooklyn (1943), sixteen-year-old Francie Nolan joins Model Press Clipping Bureau in New York in 1916.
-Francie’s experience at the clipping bureau closely mirrors what Lawrence Rainey called the “of the modern experience” in typewriter-girl novels, in being “situated (as they are) at the intersection of changing gender roles, new technology, metropolitan experience, and modern capital.”
+Francie’s experience at the clipping bureau closely mirrors the ways in which typewriter-girl novels “epitomize the modern experience,” Lawrence Rainey writes, “situated (as they are) at the intersection of changing gender roles, new technology, metropolitan experience, and modern capital.”
 Francie witnesses the strict division of labor that defined the bureaus with readers such as herself and other workers such as the printer, who helped date and catalog clippings: